 (c) Enable your use of the services available on our website;

-(j) Send you marketing communications relating to our business which we think may be of interest to you, by post or, where you have specifically agreed to this, by email or similar technology (you can inform us at any time if you no longer require marketing communications);
+(g) Send you marketing communications relating to our business which we think may be of interest to you by email or similar technology (you can inform us at any time if you no longer require marketing communications);

-(n) To improve any of our products or services to you, or your experience of this website;
+(k) To improve any of our services to you, or your experience of this website;

-(o) The email address you as a customer provide for order processing, will only be used to send you information and updates pertaining to you order.
+(l) The email address you provide will only be used to send you information and updates.
 It may also be used to respond to your inquiries, and/or other requests or questions.
-If you decide to opt-in to our mailing list, you will receive emails that may include company news, updates, related product or service information, etc. If at any time you would like to unsubscribe from receiving future emails, we include detailed unsubscribe instructions at the bottom of each email or you may contact us via our Site.
+If you decide to opt-in to our mailing list, you will receive emails that may include company news and updates etc. If at any time you would like to unsubscribe from receiving future emails, we include detailed unsubscribe instructions at the bottom of each email or you may contact us via our Site.

 4.3 If you submit personal information for publication on our website, we will publish and otherwise use that information in accordance with the licence you grant to us;